drzwave/etm_zwave/README.md

 # ToDo

 - Can 2 or even 1 trace pin produce decent results?
-- Explore using both edges of the clock
-- Explore timing and make recommendations on cable length
-- Explore using faster clocks that may be needed to use fewer pins
-    - currently the AUXHFCLK is used on the ZGM130 which is ~19Mhz and async to the HFXO.

 # Contacts
 - Eric Ryherd - drzwave@silabs.com - Author